WakandaWebWeaver/WakandaWebWeaver/README.md

 **Welcome to my GitHub profile!**

-I'm Joshua, a passionate software developer from Hyderabad, India.
+I'm Joshua, a Software Student from Hyderabad, India.
 I'm always eager to learn and explore new technologies.

 **What you'll find here:**